sarahboyce/weatherreport/README.md

 - German
 - French

-You can select and update the language in the top nav bar.
+You can select and update the language in the top nav bar.<br>

 <img src="weatherreport/static/readme/language.gif" alt="Language Demo" width="750">
 ---